What information will I need to provide for the death certificate?

 Many companies, institutions and organizations ask for or require a certified death certificate.
 Please check with each entity to determine if an original is required or if a copy is sufficient.
 Below is a list of some common needs for certified death certificates:

 If the deceased is a veteran, the Health District currently provides one death certificate free of charge.
 Please be sure to bring in a copy of the military discharge (DD-214).

 How long does a request for death certificates take?

 When a death occurs, certified death certificates must be prepared, signed by the doctor with an appropriate cause of death, filed and then processed by the Health Department.
 This process begins after the family completes and finalizes arrangements, including payment, with an arrangement director at the mortuary.
 In many cases, it can take up to 10 working days from the time the death certificate is filed with the Health Department to obtain certified copies of the death certificate.

 Obtaining certified death certificates may take longer when:

 How can I obtain death certificates when a death occurs?

 At the time arrangements are made with Palm Mortuary, we will discuss with you how to obtain certified death certificates from the Health Department.
 If you are the legal next-of-kin and the person making the arrangements, there are several ways to obtain the death certificates:

 What if I need additional death certificates?

-You may order additional certificates directly from the health department at the above address on a walk-in basis or by mail for a charge of $20.00 each.
+You may order additional certificates directly from the health department at the above address on a walk-in basis or by mail for a charge of $27.00 for the first copy and $20.00 for each additional copy.
 You will need to supply a copy of your ID and provide a money order payable to SNHD, as they do not accept personal checks.
 They will ask for an application form to be completed.